America’s Cup Program

 1987

-Bruce Farr designed the world’s first fiberglass 12 Metre yachts — KZ-3, KZ-5, and KZ-7 (Design 196/12m) — for the 1987 New Zealand Challenge in Fremantle, Western Australia.
+Bruce Farr designed the world’s first fiberglass 12 Meter yachts — KZ-3, KZ-5, and KZ-7 (Design 196/12m) — for the 1987 New Zealand Challenge in Fremantle, Western Australia.
 KZ-7 sailed the challenger trials.

 America’s Cup.
 Whitbread.
 Volvo Ocean Race.
 The complete Farr record is in the portfolio.